jgillman/notes.joelgillman.com/_posts/2013-11-20-git-stash-vs-git-reset-head.md

 - awk
 ---

-Git stash is a pretty sweet feature, but unfortunately my brain doesn't always remember that I've stashed something when I come back to a commit.

-Lately, instead of stashing unfinished work I've been committing everything with `git commit -am "wip"`.
+Git stash is a pretty sweet feature, but I don't always remember that I've stashed something when I come back to a commit.
+Instead of stashing unfinished work I've been committing everything with `git commit -am "wip"`.

 Then I updated my prompt so that when the previous commit starts with "wip" it adds a little red indicator to my prompt.
 That way, when I go back to a branch